firebase/firebase-ios-sdk/Functions/README.md

 - Run `pod gen FirebaseFunctions.podspec`
 - `open gen/FirebaseFunctions/FirebaseFunctions.xcworkspace`

+OR these two commands can be combined with

+- `pod gen FirebaseFunctions.podspec --auto-open --gen-directory="gen" --clean`

 You're now in an Xcode workspace generate for building, debugging and testing the FirebaseFunctions CocoaPod.